raamana/neuropredict/README.md

  All you need to do is take care of preprocessing and produce quality controlled output through popular software, and neuropredict will produce a comprehensive report (see figures below) of distribtions of cross-validated performance, confusion matrices, analysis into misclassification and an intuitive comparison across multiple features.

-  For example, if you have a dataset with 7 controls, 8 disease_one and 9 other_disease, all you need to do is produce a meta data file as shown below (noting a class label for each subject):
+  For example, if you have a dataset with the following three classes: 5 controls, 6 disease_one and 9 other_disease, all you would need to do is produce a meta data file as shown below (specifying a class label for each subject):

 ```
 3071,controls